cs1302uga/cs1302-tutorials/maven.md

    **Doesn't work!?** If Maven complains about missing classes, then you may need to update the `mvn-site-plugin` to a newer version than the default.
-   The dependency information that should be included / updated in your `pom.xml` file can be found [here](https://maven.apache.org/plugins/maven-site-plugin/dependency-info.html).
+   The dependency information that should be included/updated in your `pom.xml` file can be found [here](https://maven.apache.org/plugins/maven-site-plugin/dependency-info.html).
    **Remember to backup your POM (i.e., make a backup copy) before making edits!**